survivejs/webpack-book/manuscript/03_introduction.md

 ## What will you learn

-This book has been written to complement [the official documentation of webpack](https://webpack.js.org/), and it can be considered a companion to it.
-The book helps you to get through the initial learning curve and go further.
+This book has been written to complement the official documentation of webpack and it helps you to get through the initial learning curve and go further.

 You will learn to develop a composable webpack configuration for both development and production purposes.
 Advanced techniques covered by the book allow you to get the most out of webpack.

-{pagebreak}

 ## How is the book organized